GeminiDRSoftware/IRAF_VM_tutorial/source/installation.rst

   Alternatively, double clicking on ``communityCO7.ova`` may open it in Virtual Box automatically, depending on your settings.

-  ..
-TODO

-  - Accept the default settings?
-Check with Petri.
+  - Accept the default settings.

   - Press ``Import`` and wait for the process to complete.